Sexual Health And Guidance For Teens

 Sexual health can be an awkward topic to bring up for anyone.
 Many people are not brave enough to face the facts; but as young adults, you need to be sexually responsible, not only for yourselves but for your partner as well.

-The SHAG Clinic aims to make it easier for teens to access sexual health information and services.
+The SHAG Clinic is a sexual health clinic which aims to make it easier for teens to access sexual health information and services.

 We know you may face a few obstacles, so here is how we overcome them.

 - We bulk bill – that means no cost to you if your family is with Medicare.

 - Don’t have your own Medicare Card?
 That’s fine, we can look up your family’s card number for you.
 They don’t even need to know.

 - Don’t want your parent/guardian to come?
 If you are 15 or older then you don’t need to be accompanied.

 - We are confidential – so we don’t routinely tell your parents/guardians that you visited our clinic

 - Think you may need some tests done?
 There is bulk billing pathology right next door so you don’t need to travel to a different location.